dharnnie/go_blog/README.md

 Folder/Package : templates
 	Contains everything that may end with .html , .css , and .js .
 And Oh!!
 There are no JavaScript codes here.

-	WARNING - The interfaces suck - Be prepared!!!
+	WARNING - The user interfaces suck - Be prepared!!!